 We love that you love your Joule and want you to be able to cook with it for a long time!
 Below are recommendations to keep your Joule running over the long haul:

 - Always run Joule on a clean, grounded electrical circuit with the proper voltage.
+(Don't use a 120V Joule on a 220V circuit and vice versa.)

 - When cooking, make sure the top of Joule, from the bottom of the power cord up, is uncovered.